G3iTech/GoogleAdvanceSearch/README.md

 # GoogleAdvanceSearch
-Assignment to open Google Advance Search page, and Locate the Web Elements on the page
+Open Google Advance Search page, and Locate the Web Elements on the page